The Impact of Trauma

 In my practice I understand many diagnostic categories as trauma related and best seen as complex trauma aftermath.
 Especially when we take into account the breadth of traumatic experiences (big T and little t) it becomes clearer that things like anxiety, panic attacks, depression, substance abuse, compulsive behaviors, eating disorders , dissociative disorders and personality disorders can all be related to trauma.
 Individuals with complex trauma histories are also often misdiagnosed!
 Just a couple of examples: some children diagnosed with ADHD may actually be dealing with unresolved trauma and research shows that people with dissociative disorders spend an average of seven years in the mental health system before getting the correct diagnosis.

-Without the awareness of the role that trauma plays, standard approaches to mental heath and substance abuse treatment and other human services may re-traumatize individuals who have experienced violence.
+Without the awareness of the role that trauma plays, standard approaches to mental health and substance abuse treatment and other human services may re-traumatize individuals who have experienced violence.
 This can interfere with getting useful treatment of even lead to giving up on seeking help at all!

 Appropriate treatment for a person who has experienced violence must be both trauma-specific and trauma-informed.
 Trauma-specific services are those designed to directly address the effects of trauma, with the goal of healing and recovery.
 EMDR is an example of such an approach.
 If you have been impacted by trauma and would like more information, feel free to contact me.
 You can also refer to Sidran’s What Is Good Trauma Therapy?
 What Is a Good Trauma Therapist?